obamosaurus/WAV-HexPatcher/README.md

 ✔ **Lists files and their HEX values** at the relevant offset.
 ✔ **Highlights incorrect values** (displayed in orange/yellow).
 ✔ **Fixes all affected files** by replacing `FE FF` with `01 00`.

-💡 This fix **does not alter audio data, metadata, or hot cues**, ensuring your playlists and grids remain intact!
+✔ **Does not alter audio data, or hot cues**, ensuring your playlists and grids remain intact!

+### 🎛️ **Modes of Operation**

+🔹 **USB Mode** – Select your USB drive and directly fix files in your Pioneer playlists.
+🔹 **Custom Path Mode** – Choose a directory on your PC to scan and fix WAV files.
+🔹 **Check Mode** – Scan files first to see which ones are incorrectly formatted before applying fixes.

+💡 The script **should be completely safe to use** and does not damage your files.
+A backup function is planned as a feature for future updates.

 ---
 <br>

 ## 🔎 **More About the Issue**

-This problem has been researched by [Auragami](https://github.com/Auragami), who offers a similar tool for modifying WAV headers.
-However, **his method doesn’t modify files inside the playlist**, meaning you’ll lose hot cues and grids in Rekordbox.
+This problem has been researched by Auragami, who offers a similar tool.
+However, his method only exports selected songs as a new file into a folder.
+Therefore, Rekordbox will not recognize it as the same song, and hot cues and grid information will be lost (as of now).

 For more discussions on this, check out:
 [Reddit thread on Pioneer DJ Error E-8305](https://www.reddit.com/r/Rekordbox/comments/12zsadj/pioneer_dj_error_e8305_unsupported_file_format/)